jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

         - keep all hypervisor software current with vendor-released patches
         - monitor attack, exposure and abuse indexes for new threats to virtual machines (which might be better protected); often, virtualization administrators have access to all virtuals

-## [3.6](#36-select-and-determine-cryptographic-solutions-osg-9-chpts-67) Select and determine cryptographic solutions (OSG-9 Chpts 6,7)
+## [3.6](#36-select-and-determine-cryptographic-solutions-osg-10-chpts-67) Select and determine cryptographic solutions (OSG-10 Chpts 6,7)

-- 3.6.1 Cryptographic lifecycle (e.g., keys, algorithm selection)
+- 3.6.1 Cryptographic lifecycle (e.g., keys management, algorithm selection)
   - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
   - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization
   - Identify the acceptable key lengths for use with each algorithm based on the sensitivity of the info transmitted